Cragsand/streamlink-linux-service/readme.md

 pip install -r requirements.txt
 ```
 # Download and install ffmpeg, streamlink and yt-dlp
-We use the global linux system one to keep it updated
+We use the global linux binaries in order to keep them updated.
+I used the python environment at first but there was always something else causing problems.
 ```
 sudo apt update
 sudo apt install ffmpeg yt-dlp streamlink